- Why performance reviews should be conducted each quarter.

 Performance reviews should also be seen as an opportunity to help your employees.
-The offer an excellent opportunity to provide regular feedback, which has been shown to increase overall employee engagement.
-The process allows staff a greater understanding of how their role contributes to the overall goals of the company which will often increase their investment in the outcome of those goals.
+They offer an excellent opportunity to provide regular feedback, which has been shown to increase overall employee engagement.
+The process allows staff a greater understanding of how their role contributes to the company's overall goals, which will often increase their investment in the outcome of those goals.

 4. Improve Loyalty